 Keep a Dream Journal

-Though it may seem frivolous to some, keeping note of your dreams can be a truly beautiful way of getting to know yourself.
+Though it may seem frivolous to some, keeping note of your dreams can be an insightful way of getting to know yourself.
 Being in touch with your dreams further connects you to your subconscious.
 By reflecting on the themes that appear in your dreams, and the patterns that may emerge, you can understand the way your mind takes on experiences.

 A dream journal is an excellent practice of mindfulness, as it garners control of your dreams and how you understand them, to make yourself more aware of the way your subconscious weaves together thoughts and events at different stages of your life.
 A bonus is that, in the future, you can look back on this unique little keepsake and treasure the beautiful journey that your mind has gone on throughout your life.

 Engaging in the practice of mindfulness teaches you to be aware of your constantly evolving feelings and decisions.
-It releases your mind of all preconceived expectations of how things should go, and by taking control of your senses, you tap into how awareness of both yourself and the surrounding environment can create improvements on wellbeing, both mentally and physically.
+By taking control of your senses, you tap into how awareness of both yourself and the surrounding environment can create improvements on wellbeing, both mentally and physically.